Pratikshinde55/MySQL-Basics/README.md

 on "MySQL WorkBench" can run query from created connection.

 - Note:
-1. There is no special need of remember or maintain capital small letter syntax in MySQL.
+1. There is no special need of remember or maintain Capital or Small letters syntax in MySQL.
-2. We can use ; & If we don't use ; then also query run.
+2. In MySQL for string data type use "char" or "varchar".
 3. We can put data in table, that data if is string & char then we put that data in "..." or '...'.